-If you are considering making a complaint you can speak to specialist advisers in the Student Support and Advice Centre.
-We are impartial and here to advise in your best interests.
-To book a confidential telephone appointment please email: studentsupport@lincoln.ac.uk or telephone Student Support and Advice on 01522 837080.
+If you are considering making a complaint you can speak to specialist advisers in the Advice Service.
+To book a confidential telephone appointment please email: advice@lincoln.ac.uk

 What is Bullying?